CiscoDevNet/opendaylight-setup/docs/tutorial/config-bgp-xrv.md

 # Configure BGP with XRv in Cisco dCloud Lab

+**NOTE** We are assuming you are starting this part of tutorial with a fresh installed controller.
+You have changed the 41-bgp-example.xml configuration a bit following the other part of tutorial (e.g. following the exaBGP tutorial), you may see a different initial configuration.
+However, that should not affect your exercise.

 ## Change BGP Configurations

 To add/edit BGP peers, you will need to change a few BGP configuration files.
 These files are managed by the config subsystem of ODL.
 They are loaded when the ODL is started.